abuhmhai/Stock-Price-Prediction-X/README.md

 <br>
 <img src='images/output3.png'>
 <br>
-From the above plot, we can see that Microsoft and Google had the strongest correlation in stocks daily returns.
+From the above plot, we can see that ACB and CTG had the strongest correlation in stocks daily returns.

 ### Risk v/s Expected Returns
 <br>